Presbyterians - As We Believe, So We Do

 - Leadership and Vocation - We are called to lead by Jesus Christ's example, to identify spiritual gifts, and to equip and support Christians of all ages for faithful and effective servant leadership in all parts of the body of Christ.

-Presbuteros, the Greek word meaning elder, is used seventy-two times in the New Testament.
+Presbuteros, the Greek word meaning elder, is used 72 times in the New Testament.
 It provided the name for the Presbyterian family of churches, which includes the Reformed churches of the world.
 Both Presbyterian and Reformed are synonymous with churches of the Calvinist tradition.

-In America, the first presbytery was organized in 1706, the first synod in 1717; the first General Assembly was held in 1789.
+In America, the first presbytery was organized in 1706 and the first synod in 1717; the first General Assembly was held in 1789.
 Today's Presbyterian Church (U.S.A.) was created by the 1983 reunion of the two main branches of Presbyterians in America, separated since the Civil War: the Presbyterian Church in the U.S. and the United Presbyterian Church in the U.S.A.
 The latter had been created by the union of the Presbyterian Church in the U.S.A. and the United Presbyterian Church of North America in 1958.

-The Presbyterian Church (U.S.A.) is distinctly a confessional and a connectional church, distinguished by the representation of elders-laymen and laywomen-in its government.
+The Presbyterian Church (U.S.A.) is distinctly a confessional and a connectional church, distinguished by the representation of elders - laymen and laywomen - in its government.
 At the end of 2009 (our most recent data), there were 10,657 congregations and 2,077,138 members in all fifty states and Puerto Rico.

 The Presbyterian Church (U.S.A.) has about 11,000 congregations which are organized into 173 presbyteries (district governing bodies) and 16 synods (regional governing bodies).
 The local church is governed through its Session.
 The denomination is governed through the Office of the General Assembly.

 The Session of a local church consists of Elders, who are members elected by the congregation and ordained for service.
-Elders serve a three year term and may be re-elected for another three year term.
+Elders serve a three-year term and may be re-elected for another three-year term.
 The Moderator of Session is the pastor.
 The Session meets regularly and oversees the spiritual life and business of the church.

 A Presbytery is the local governing body of the Presbyterian Church (U.S.A.), consisting of presbyters (that is, elders and ministers) of local congregations.
-CCPC belongs to the National Capital Presbytery (NCP) which is made up of 109 Churches and about 36,000 members and serves Washington, DC, Northern Virginia, and part of Maryland.
+CCPC belongs to the National Capital Presbytery (NCP), which is made up of 109 Churches and about 36,000 members and serves Washington, DC, Northern Virginia, and part of Maryland.
 The NCP Office staff includes the General Presbyter, the Rev. Dr. Wilson Gunn, and the Stated Clerk/Treasurer, the Rev. Richard McFail.
 Presbytery meetings are held six times a year and are presided by a Moderator elected yearly.
 The NCP office is located just outside the Beltway at 11300 Rockville Pike, Suite 1009, Rockville, MD 20852.

 A Synod is a regional governing body for coordinating resources.
 Our synod is the Mid-Atlantic Synod with headquarters in Richmond, Virginia.